sylefeb/Silice/learn-silice/README.md

 equals `0` when we reach the loop.

 The loop then prints a message and increments `n`.
 And we get the expected output!
+We'll come back to algorithms later, but need a few more ingredients before.

+> Algorithms are great for prototyping and for simpler, less critical parts of a design.
+> Internally they get turned into finite state machines with multiplexers on the
+> manipulated variables.
+Thus, their cost in size (number of LUTs) and max
+> frequency is typically more than a carefully optimized unit using only an always block.
+> Nevertheless, algorithms can go a long > way, for an extreme example see
+> the [Doomchip project](../projects/doomchip/README.md),which reimplements the
+> Doom 1993 render loop using Silice algorithms.

 ___
 ### T9: arrays and BRAMs